SimonCropp/XunitContext/mdsource/readme.source.md

 snippet: ContextSample.cs

-#### Current Test
+### Current Test

-There is current no API in xUnit to retrieve information on the current test.
+There is currently no API in xUnit to retrieve information on the current test.
 See [Get running test name ](https://github.com/xunit/xunit/issues/1359) and [Is it possible to get name/context of the running test?](https://github.com/xunit/xunit/issues/416).

 To work around this, this project exposes the current instance of `ITest` via reflection.